Hosford, Florida: History

 In 1914, Liberty County residents voted 226 to 123 in favor of the county seat being located in Bristol instead of Hosford.
 Letters patent were issued in July 1916 for the Hosford Coca-Cola Bottling Company, but the charter was forfeited in 1936.

 The Graves Saw Mill closed in 1928, which led to a reduction in Hosford's population when saw mill employees moved away.

+On April 27, 2023, a tornado struck Hosford, destroying several homes.